Securities Employment & Industry Disputes

 - Drafting and Negotiation of Employment Policies

 Public filings must be made by broker-dealers, investment advisors and issuers of securities to report employment, litigation and arbitration events and other information.
-These filings are frequently revised to incorporate changes in status and other reportable matters like customer complaints and arbitrations as well as regulatory matters.
-Malecki Law's New York Form U5 and securities employment lawyers have the knowledge needed to ensure that these filings are accurate and bring arbitrations for industry professionals to expunge improper filings.
+These filings are frequently revised to incorporate changes in status and other reportable matters like customer complaints and arbitrations, as well as regulatory matters.
+We will help you discuss the circumstances of your termination fully you’re your former employer to try to make sure that the filing is accurate and does not misstate or over-state what happened, which can save you money in the long run.
+If the firm will not see the facts as they are, Malecki Law's New York Form U5 and securities employment lawyers have the experience needed to ensure that these filings are accurate by bringing FINRA arbitrations for industry professionals to expunge improper filings.
 FINRA has special expungement procedures in its arbitration forum.
+A poorly drafted Form U5 can lead to a regulatory or self-regulatory investigation and an arbitration can help you gain information to counteract any actions a regulator (like the SEC) or self-regulatory (like FINRA) body seek to may bring against you, which you want to try to head off at the pass if you can.